dlrjsldlfma/schoolbdays/README.md

 # schoolbdays

-Just a little website to use when celebrating birthdays in my school.
+Just a little website to use in school.

 Shortened link: https://vo.la/a7qiqS